-- What do you hope to achieve and/or learn through your project? - How will you identify and measure success and failure, and how will you capture and use learning from this? - What will be the legacy of this project? - If the project or post is to continue beyond this funding, how will it be sustained?
+- What do you hope to achieve and/or learn through your project? - How will you identify and measure success and failure, and how will you capture, use and share learning from this? - What will be the legacy of this project? - If the project or post is to continue beyond this funding, how will it be sustained?